Shakeskeyboarde/anglerci/README.md

    - Tag the commit which is being released.
    - Publish packages for all modified or unpublished workspaces.

 The `npm install` command will automatically create symlinks for local dependencies (dependencies between workspaces in a monorepo), as long as the dependency version range matches the workspace version.
-Therefore, the `catch` command requires that all local dependencies either have the exact matching version, or a caret/tilde range (eg. `^1.0.0` or `~1.0.0`) with the exact minimum version.
+Therefore, the `catch` command requires that all local dependencies either have the exact matching version, or range where the _minimum_ version is the current local workspace version.

 Changelog updates are only enforced for workspaces that contain a `CHANGELOG.md` file.
 If the file exists, it must contain a heading (any level) with the current version number (leading `v` is optional).
 If the major version has increased, there must be a `Breaking Changes` subheading.
 Conversely, if there is a `Breaking Changes` subheading, the major version must be increased.
-The same is true for a `Features` subheading and the minor version, and a `Fixes` (or `Chores`) subheading and the patch version.
+The same is true for a `Features` subheading and the minor version.
+If neither of those headings is present, then only the patch version can be incremented.
+All headings are matched case-insensitively.

 The `release` command will publish packages for all modified workspaces, as well as any workspaces with versions that are unpublished (even if unmodified).
 Publication is ordered by interdependency, so any local dependency will be published before its dependents.